softwaremill/elasticmq/README.md

 `copyTo` and `moveTo` attributes allow to achieve behavior that might be useful primarily for integration testing scenarios - all messages could be either duplicated (using `copyTo` attribute) or redirected (using `moveTo` attribute) to another queue.

+While creating the FIFO queue, .fifo suffix will be added automatically to queue name.

 Starting an embedded ElasticMQ server with an SQS interface
 -----------------------------------------------------------